 If you want to reduce the amount of garlic butter used even more, wrap what is leftover up in cling film and freeze it for a later use.

 2 tablespoons herbs of your choice, chopped finely

-Preheat the oven to 180C.
+Preheat the oven to 220C/200C fan forced.
 Line a large baking tray with baking paper.

 Combine the butter, garlic and herbs in a bowl, season with salt and pepper, using a fork mix it all together well.

 If using a Turkish Loaf: Split the Turkish Loaf in half horizontally.
 Place on your baking tray cut side up.
 Spread the butter evenly on both halves, don't add too much butter, it will over take the bread and you will get an oily mess.